-- The President and the Provost. - Without the right to vote: the Administrator in charge of student affairs, the Administrator in charge of financial affairs, the Administrator in charge of development, the Registrar, and the Director of the Georgia Tech Research Institute.
+- The President and the Provost. - Without the right to vote: Other Executive Vice-Presidents, the Vice-President for Student Affairs, the Vice-President for Development, the Registrar, and the Directors of the Georgia Tech Research Institute and Enterprise Innovation Institute.

-5.2.3 Distribution of Elected Representatives
+Distribution of Elected Representatives